YommyM/Phase_identification/README.md

 > **Important:**
 > The lipid ordering in this file must be consistent with the ordering used in the trajectory and topology files.

+We provide `analysis/leaflet_assignment.ipynb` as an example workflow for one system.
+Please adapt the notebook to your own system (e.g., update lipid selections, residue IDs, and ensure consistent lipid ordering).

 ---

 ### 2. Phase identification on the last 1 μs